z-shell/zui/ZSTYLES.md

                                                 # color names are for background.
 zstyle ":plugin:zui" altmark "red reverse"      # As "mark", but for terminals without underline support

+zstyle ":plugin:zui" status_size "3"            # Height of status window, including border (drawn or not)

 # Implementation Zstyles
 zstyle ":plugin:zui" text_mode "no"             # Navigate across each bit of text, not only buttons
                                                 # Rather for implementing, not configuring